Skip to content

 Napkin

 A new tool that helps you think, by tagging your thoughts automatically in a way that allows for connections to naturally emerge.
 It fosters serendipity by showing you related thoughts and ideas.
-(Affiliate link, opinion my own.)
+(Affiliate link)

 Coda